rakun-lang/rakun/docs/compiler/README.md

 The project is made up of several Rust crates (projects):

-- `compiler-core`: This project parses, analyses, and compiles Gleam projects.
+- `compiler-core`: This project parses, analyses, and compiles Rakun projects.
   It is entirely pure and has no IO so that is provided by the other Rust crates that wrap this one.
 - `compiler-cli`: A command line interface that wraps the core compiler and